Michael Yarmush

 Michael Lawrence Yarmush is an American-Canadian actor.
-He is known for providing the original voice of Arthur Read in the PBS children's animated television series Arthur.
+He is known for providing the original voice of Arthur Read in the PBS children's animated television series Arthur and Timmy in the Cinélume dub of Winx Club.

 Career

 He was the very first voice actor of Arthur Read for the first five seasons of the TV series, and Arthur's Perfect Christmas.
 Since his voice became too deep to perform the title character's voice, Yarmush later played the recurring voice role of the Tough Customer member named Slink starting with the ninth season of the show.
 Twenty-two years after his departure from the role, he provided the voice of the adult Arthur in the series finale.

 In 2007, he became a voice actor in the animated series Tripping The Rift, where he had the opportunity to use his voice for various characters in the series.
 He won a Young Artist Award in 1998 for the television series My Life as a Dog, and a Young Star Award in 1999 for his work in Arthur.

+Yarmush currently works at Ubisoft Montreal as a motion capture production assistant.